SharmilaW/Technica_Log/Setting-GVM.md

-Setting Up ArcGIS Server On GCP
+#Setting Up ArcGIS Server On GCP
-Wednesday , March 06, 2024
+###Wednesday , March 06, 2024

-Start time 20:15pm
+###Start time 20:15pm

-Stop time 21:45pm
+###Stop time 21:45pm

-Total Time 1:30
+###Total Time 1:30

-Google credit was claimed and email address was provide to Shawn so that there was sufficient credit to start this process.
+Google credit was claimed and email address was provide to Instructor so that there was sufficient credit to start this process.

 Log into the google account which has been granted access by Shawn.